-Glycogen branching enzyme (GBE) deficiency may be a common cause of neonatal mortality in Quarter Horses that is obscured by the variety of clinical signs that resemble other equine neonatal diseases.
+Glycogen branching enzyme (GBE) deficiency may be a common cause of neonatal mortality in Quarter Horses and related breeds that is obscured by the variety of clinical signs that resemble other equine neonatal diseases.
+The foal lacks the enzyme necessary to store glycogen in its branched form and therefore cannot store sugar molecules.
+The disease is fatal as the heart muscle, brain and skeletal muscles are unable to function.
 Clinical signs of GBE deficiency may include transient flexural limb deformities, stillbirth, seizures, respiratory or cardiac failure, and persistent recumbency.
-Leukopenia, high serum CK, AST, and y-glutamyl transferase are present in most affected foals.
+Leukopenia, high serum CK, AST, and γ glutamyl transferase are present in most affected foals.
 Gross postmortem lesions are inconclusive.
 Muscle, heart, or liver samples contain abnormal periodic acid-Schiff-positive globular or crystalline intracellular inclusions in amounts proportional to the foal's age at death.
 Accumulation of an unbranched polysaccharide in tissues is suggested by a shift in the iodine absorption spectra of polysaccharide isolated from the liver and muscle of affected foals.
 Skeletal muscle total polysaccharide concentrations are reduced, but liver and cardiac muscle glycogen concentrations are normal.
 Several glycolytic enzyme activities are normal, whereas GBE activity is virtually absent in cardiac and skeletal muscle, as well as in liver and peripheral blood cells.
 GBE activities in peripheral blood cells of dams of affected foals and several of their half-siblings or full siblings are ~50% of controls.
 GBE protein in liver is markedly reduced to absent in affected foals.
 Pedigree analysis supports an autosomal recessive mode of inheritance.